 Panama 2022 - Week 6

-- Mar 30
+- Mar 30, 2025

-- 5 min read
+- 6 min read

 Day 36 – 28/10/22

 Dinner today was the worst of the trip so far.
 The vegetarian option was wraps filled with cream cheese.
 Now, I like cream cheese, but considering this was essentially a fully stuffed burrito, filled with about four tubs worth of cream cheese and nothing else, it was a bit much.
 I ate half of one wrap, which was quite enough.
-The current cooks seem to be unaware that either El is a vegan, or cream cheese comes from a cow.
+The current cooks seem to be unaware that EJ is a vegan, or that cream cheese comes from a cow.
 Either way, she wasn’t very happy.
-By all accounts the tough beef stew wasn’t great either, so not a great meal all round.
+By all accounts, the tough beef stew wasn’t great either, so not a great meal all round.

 Day 37– 29/10/22